-14. INVESTMENT PROPERTIES
+15. INVESTMENT PROPERTIES

-HK\$'000

-Carrying amount, at fair value

-As at 1 April 2020

-Transfer from owner-occupied property 38,120

-Transfer from right-of-use assets 1,628

-Fair value gain on investment properties (note 8(a)) 549

-Exchange realignment 714

-As at 31 March 2021 41,011
+Carrying amount, at fair value 2022 HK\$'000 2021 HK\$'000 At the beginning of the year 41,011 Transfer from owner-occupied property Transfer from right-of-use assets Fair value (loss)/gain on investment properties (note 8(c)) Exchange realignment - (3,408) 1,602 38,120 1,628 549 714 As at end of the year 39,205 41,011

-- (a) During the year ended 31 March 2021, the use of certain properties and right of use assets with a total carrying amount of approximately HK\$40,439,000 were transferred to investment properties upon changing in use as evidenced by inception of operating leases to independent third parties.
-Fair value loss of approximately HK\$2,717,000 and fair value gain of approximately HK\$2,091,000 arising from the revaluation of these properties from its carrying amount to its fair value as at the date of reclassification was recognised in profit and loss and properties revaluation reserves as at the date of transfer respectively. - (b) The fair value of the Group's investment properties in the PRC at 31 March 2021 was with reference to valuation carried out by independent professional valuer, Peak Vision Appraisals Limited, who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
+- (a) During the year ended 31 March 2021, the use of certain properties and right-of-use assets with a total carrying amount of approximately HK\$40,439,000 were transferred to investment properties upon changing in use as evidenced by inception of operating leases to independent third parties.
+Fair value loss of approximately HK\$2,717,000 and fair value gain of approximately HK\$2,091,000 arising from the revaluation of these properties from its carrying amount to its fair value as at the date of reclassification was recognised in profit and loss and properties revaluation reserves as at the date of transfer respectively. - (b) The fair value of the Group's investment properties in the PRC at 31 March 2022 and 2021 was with reference to valuation carried out by independent professional valuer, Peak Vision Appraisals Limited, who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.